ClaraR93/Discover-South-Wales/TESTING.md

 ![initMap is not a function error](docs/images/initMap-error.png)

 - After researching the initMap is not a function error, I cam across [Yahya Elharony's](https://elharony.com/initmap-is-not-a-function/) article on solving this issue.
-I atttempted the second suggested fix; moving the map script to the bottom of the html page, after the maps.js script.
+I atttempted the second suggested fix; moving the map script to the bottom of the html page, after maps.js script.
 This resolved the issue, removing the console error.

 **JSLint Warnings:**